 Safely move records from existing legacy systems into the data fabric and then use it as the database of record for newly deployed applications.

-Build a test data warehouse (DWH) and automate the delivery of anonymous test data to CI/CD pipelines and testers while ensuring complete integrity.
+Build a data warehouse (DWH) and automate the delivery of anonymous test data to CI/CD pipelines and testers while ensuring complete integrity.

 Address current & future regulations with an agile workflow and an information automation solution that orchestrates compliance across systems, apps, reports & documents.